sheetalrajkumariri/employee-service/README.md

 ping

-If it returns:
+If Redis is working correctly, it will return:

 PONG

-Redis is working ✅

-📂 Project Structure
+Project Structure
 employee-service

- ├── controller
+controller
+   EmployeeController

- ├── service
+service
+   EmployeeService
+   EmployeeServiceImpl

- ├── repository
+repository
+   EmployeeRepository

- ├── entity
+entity
+   Employee

- ├── dto
+dto
+   EmployeeRequest
+   EmployeeResponse

- ├── exception
+exception
+   GlobalExceptionHandler

+resources
- └── application.properties
+   application.properties
-🧱 Main Components Explanation
+Main Components Explanation
-🧑‍💼 Employee Entity
+Employee Entity

-Represents employee table in MySQL.
+Represents the employee table in MySQL database.

-📦 EmployeeRepository
+EmployeeRepository

-Extends JPA Repository for DB operations.
+Handles database operations using Spring Data JPA.

-🔄 EmployeeService
+EmployeeService

 Contains business logic and caching logic.

-🌍 EmployeeController
+EmployeeController

-Handles REST APIs.
+Handles REST API requests.

-⚠️ GlobalExceptionHandler
+GlobalExceptionHandler

-Handles errors globally.
+Handles application errors globally.

-🚀 How Caching Works in This Project
+How Caching Works in This Project

 First API Call:

-Data fetched from MySQL
+Data is fetched from MySQL

-Stored in Redis
+Stored in Redis Cache

 Returned to client

 Second API Call:

-Data fetched from Redis
+Data is fetched directly from Redis

-Faster response
+Response is much faster

-MySQL not used
+MySQL is not accessed

-📡 API Example
+API Example
 Get Employee By ID
 GET http://localhost:8083/employees/1
-🏁 How to Run Project
+Running the Project
+Prerequisites

+You need:

+Java 17+

+Maven

+MySQL

+Redis

-Step 1:
+Step 1

-Start MySQL
+Start MySQL database

-Step 2:
+Step 2

-Start Redis (Docker or Manual)
+Start Redis

+Using Docker or manual installation.

-Step 3:
+Step 3

-Run Spring Boot
+Run the Spring Boot application

 mvn spring-boot:run
+Step 4

-Server runs on:
+Server will start on:

 http://localhost:8083
-🎯 Benefits of This Project
+Benefits of This Project

-✅ Faster performance using Redis
+Faster performance using Redis caching

-✅ Reduced database load
+Reduced database load

-✅ Clean layered architecture
+Clean layered architecture

-✅ Pagination & Sorting
+Pagination and sorting support

-✅ Soft delete support
+Soft delete implementation

-✅ Proper exception handling
+Proper exception handling

-📌 Conclusion
+What You Learn From This Project

+From this project you will learn:

+How to use Redis caching in Spring Boot

+How Spring Cache works

+How to improve API performance

+How to build scalable backend services

+Summary

-This is a Spring Boot Employee Management System with:
+This project demonstrates how to build a Spring Boot Employee Management System with Redis caching.

-MySQL database

-Redis caching

-Docker support

-Clean architecture

-Redis improves performance by storing frequently accessed data in memory.
+Redis improves performance by storing frequently accessed data in memory, which reduces database queries and makes the application faster.